Brabant killers

 The gang abruptly ceased their activities in 1985.
 The ensuing chaotic investigation failed to catch them or even make serious inroads into solving the case.
 This led to a parliamentary inquiry and public discussion, both of which revolved around the possibility that the gang members were Belgian or foreign state security elements either carrying out covert missions (disguising targeted assassinations) or conducting political terrorism.

+The investigation into the case was officially closed in June 2024, but continued into 2025.